SouzSouz/SouzSouz/README.md

 - 👋  Hassan
 - 👀  Data/Business Analysis
-- 🌱 SQL (and all variants)
+- 🌱  SQL (and all variants) + R and Python
 - 💞️  Help make sense of numbers and elevate companies to the next level
 - 📫  Instagram @hassanwfaheem

 <!---
 SouzSouz/SouzSouz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.